Quality Improvement Program

 A written evaluation of the Quality Improvement program is conducted annually.
 This helps to determine how well the QI activities are working.
 It is submitted to appropriate regulatory and accrediting bodies as required.
 A cross-functional team participates in the evaluation process.

-In 2015, CareSource (then CareSource Just4Me) was awarded an accreditation status of Accredited by the National Committee for Quality Assurance (NCQA).
+In 2018, CareSource was awarded an accreditation status of Accredited by the National Committee for Quality Assurance (NCQA).
 This accreditation status shows the commitment to service and clinical quality that meets or exceeds NCQA’s rigorous requirements for consumer protection and quality improvement as we work to improve members’ health care.

 CareSource supports an active, ongoing, and comprehensive quality improvement program.
 The scope of the Quality Improvement program includes: